Blaine Robison, M.A.

 4 whom also having seized, he put into prison, having delivered him to four squads of soldiers to guard him, intending after the Passover to bring him out to the people.

 In ancient times imprisonment for a specified period of time was not a form of punishment prescribed by the Torah or Jewish law.
-The place of confinement was only to keep someone until disposition was made of his case.
-The earliest mentions of imprisonment in Scripture occurred in Egypt (Gen 39:20; 40:3–4, 7; 42:16–19) and in the Philistine territory (Jdg 16:21).
-Later Biblical references to imprisonment are cases of detaining a transgressor until delivery and execution of judgment (Lev 24:12; Num 15:34) and as an administrative measure (1Kgs 22:27; 2Chr 16:10; Jer 37:15–16; 38:4–14).
-After the exile King Artaxerxes directed Ezra to appoint judges and gave them the right to impose imprisonment as one of the means that could be employed to compel obedience to God's law or the law of the king (Ezra 7:25–26).
+The place of confinement was only to keep someone until disposition was made of his case (cf. Lev 24:12; Num 15:34; Acts 4:3; 5:18).
+There are a small number of cases previously mentioned in Scripture of innocent Israelites being imprisoned: Joseph (Gen 39:20), Joseph's brother Simeon (Gen 42:16–19, 24), Samson (Jdg 16:21), Hanani the seer (2Chr 16:10); the prophet Micaiah (1Kgs 22:27), Jeremiah (Jer 37:15–16; 38:4–14) and Yochanan the Immerser (Mark 6:17).
+After the exile Ezra was permitted to appoint judges with the right to impose imprisonment as one of the means for compelling obedience to God's law or the law of the king (Ezra 7:25–26).
 In Jerusalem the Romans used the Tower of Antonia as a prison (Acts 23:10).

 having delivered him: Grk. paradidōmi, aor. part., to convey from one position to another, in general "to hand over," used here in reference to subjecting someone to arrest and being held for a judicial process. to four: pl. of Grk. tessares, adj., the numeral four, a cardinal number. squads: pl. of Grk. tetradion, a group of four, and in this case a guard mount.
 The noun occurs only here in the Besekh.
 The English word "squad" is used commonly of a group of soldiers or police officers. of soldiers: Grk. stratiōtēs, soldier in the military sense.
 The term is used in the Besekh of Roman soldiers.
 The Greek term is broad in scope and included ranks below Centurion.